 While footwear alone is not likely to fully correct or heal a bunion, it can certainly have a massive impact on any bunion-related discomfort you experience as well as whether or not your bunion progresses and becomes more severe.
 The right footwear can also give you the best possible shot at rehabilitating your toes and restoring optimal foot health.
 So, paying close attention to the footwear you use on a daily basis, especially in a weight-bearing situation, is crucial in keeping your bunion at bay and working to resolve it over time, the latter of which is possible with the appropriate care and attention (and, in most cases, without surgery).

-Before we explore this topic further, a quick refresher on bunions for those who may be new to the blog is in order: While some believe bunions to be a bony growth near the first metatarsophalangeal (MTP) joint (i.e., the joint between the big toe bones and their corresponding metatarsal bone), they are actually a partial dislocation of this joint caused by the tapering toe boxes (and other injurious forces) present in conventional footwear.
-Indeed, the tapering toe boxes so commonly found in almost all shoes squeeze the toes into an unnatural wedge shape, and over prolonged periods with the big toe held in this configuration, a slow, creeping dislocation at the big toe’s MTP joint occurs, leading to the appearance of a prominent bump or protuberance at the base of the big toe.
+Before we explore this topic further, a quick refresher on bunions for those who may be new to the blog is in order: While some believe bunions to be a bony growth near the first metatarsophalangeal (MP) joint (i.e., the joint between the big toe's proximal phalanx and its corresponding metatarsal bone), they are actually a partial dislocation of this joint caused by the tapering toe boxes (and other injurious forces) present in conventional footwear.
+Indeed, the tapering toe boxes so commonly found in almost all shoes squeeze the toes into an unnatural wedge shape, and over prolonged periods with the big toe held in this configuration, a slow, creeping dislocation at the big toe’s MP joint occurs, leading to the appearance of a prominent bump or protuberance at the base of the big toe.

 The recommendations listed in our article entitled How to Shop for Shoes provide a good starting point for anyone looking to find truly foot-healthy footwear, and the recommendations there stand for individuals hoping to address an existing bunion or prevent a bunion deformity from getting worse.
 Another resource from our site that can be quite helpful in finding the best possible shoes for bunions is this one, which discusses the importance of the Shoe Liner Test and demonstrates how to perform it.
 Incorporating the Big Toe Stretch and other bunion reversal strategies into your daily foot care routine is another essential step you can take in achieving bunion correction over time.
 And, of course, the men’s and women’s footwear we feature on our site are all good examples of shoes that will accommodate most sets of feet (often including those with bunions) and promote a return to optimal foot health.